-Parameters can be declared with or without an index set.
-Without indexing a parameter is just a single value, which is either a number or a string.
+Parameters are the way to define constants within ZIMPL.
+They can be declared with or without an index set.
+Without index a parameter is just a single value which is either a number or a string.
 For indexed parameters there is one value for each member of the set.
 It is possible to declare a default value.

-Parameters are declared in the following way: The keyword param is followed by the name of the parameter optionally followed by the index set.
-Then after the assignment sign comes a list of pairs.
+Parameters are declared in the following way: The keyword param is followed by the name of the parameter optionally followed by the index set in square brackets.
+Then, after the assignment operator there is a list of pairs.
 The first element of each pair is a tuple from the index set, while the second element is the value of the parameter for this index.